klabri21/how-to-love/book/chapter7.md

-# Chapter 7 - Tables and for-loops
+# Chapter 7 - Tables and for-loops                          #Tabellen und for-Schleife

 ## Tables
-Tables are basically lists in which we can store values.
+Tables are basically lists in which we can store values.    # Tabellen sind Listen, in denen sich Werte speichern lassen

-You create a table with curly brackets ({ }):
+You create a table with curly brackets ({ }):              # so schreiben wir eine Tabelle

 ```lua
 function love.load()